 In 1952 the Center expanded this cooperative acquisitions program to begin to actively acquire state government and legal documents from various U.S. jurisdictions.
 The following year the Center assumed responsibility for subscriptions to approximately 300 serials, releasing member libraries from the cost of supporting infrequently used titles, and began to systematically acquire documents issued by governments outside the United States, with priority given to governments in the Middle East and South Asia.

 CRL subsequently established additional collections, typically ones in which materials tended to be costly, such as microform collections; required critical language skills to catalog, such as Middle Eastern and South Asian materials; or were difficult to obtain, such as dissertations from non-U.S. universities and political ephemera from developing regions.

 During the early 1960s, the Midwest Inter-Library Center’s focus changed from a regional, Midwestern organization to one of national scope.
 Under director Gordon Williams’ leadership, the Center became the locus of efforts begun by national organizations, such as the Foreign Newspapers (microfilming) Project of the Association of Research Libraries, and the National Science Foundation’s Scientific Journals Center.
 The Center then opened its membership to universities outside the Midwest.
 By 1971 its membership had grown from the original ten to 66 universities.

-Today CRL is a consortium that numbers more than 250 members.
+Today CRL is a consortium that numbers more than 200 members.
 These are chiefly U.S. and Canadian universities and colleges that emphasize original research in the humanities, sciences, and social sciences.
-Members range from Ivy League universities like Harvard, Yale and Princeton to four-year liberal arts colleges like Oberlin College and Colorado College.
+Members range from private universities including Harvard and Stanford, state universities including the University of Illinois and North Carolina State, and four-year liberal arts colleges including Oberlin and Colorado College.
 The Center’s most distant member is the University of Hong Kong.